obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/Want some Sass with your obsidian theme‽ here's How and Why.md

 -
 publish: true
 ---

-# Want some Sass in your obsidian theme?
+# Want some Sass with your obsidian theme?
 Here's How and Why
 *written by [[jdanielmourao]]*

 ## What is Sass and Scss?